MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 1. Enter a name for your prompt.
 1. Write or paste your prompt.
 1. Add a dynamic value, and then select **Enter**.

-""In the process of building prompts, Makers often need to provide context-data to ensure that the model generates appropriate responses.
-To facilitate this, Dynamic value are used in the prompt, serving as placeholders that get filled with actual data at runtime.""
+    In the process of building prompts, makers often need to provide context data to ensure that the model generates appropriate responses.
+To facilitate this, dynamic values are used in the prompt, serving as placeholders that get filled with actual data at runtime.

 1. Test your prompt using the sample value.

-""The testing of prompts is an essential yet often under-emphasized capability.
-While manual testing is beneficial for iterative building experiences, it may not be sufficient      for building real-world solutions.
-Therefore, we propose to incorporate a comprehensive, no-code test framework for Makers.""
+    The testing of prompts is an essential yet often under-emphasized capability.
+While manual testing is beneficial for iterative building experiences, it might not be sufficient      for building real-world solutions.
+Therefore, we propose to incorporate a comprehensive, no-code test framework for Makers.

 1. Save your custom prompt by selecting **Save custom prompt**.

 ### Review and save your prompt

-The Prompt Builder will allow Makers to save prompts to facilitate reusability, archiving, and future improvement of prompts.
+The prompt builder allows makers to save prompts to facilitate reusability, archiving, and future improvement of prompts.

-After you test your prompt with the sample value (in step 4), review it see how well your prompt works.
+After you test your prompt with the sample value (in step 4), review it to see how well your prompt works.

 When you're satisfied, select **Save custom prompt**.